DanielAndreasen/clickbait-detector/README.md

     python clickbait.py Some title of an article goes here -t  # To retrain the model

 Press `q` to exit.
 It will keep asking for new article titles otherwise.

+# Data
+The data is from [this repository](https://github.com/bhargaviparanjape/clickbait).